Creating a C# MSI Installer with IronBarCode

 Finally, build the Setup Project.
 The installer will be located at: MsiInstallerSample\SetupProject\Release

 You can download the complete code for this guide.
 It comes as a zipped file that you can open in Visual Studio as a WinFormApp project.
+The sample includes all necessary configuration and demonstrates best practices for MSI deployment.

 Download the WinForm MSI App Project